Classical Verification of Quantum Computations in Linear Time: Preliminaries

 \subsubsection{Basic notations}

 \begin{nota} We use $[N]$ to denote set $\{1,2\cdots N\}$.
+Use $[0,N]$ to denote set $\{0,1\cdots N\}$.
+When an algorithm iterates through all the elements in these sets it iterates from the smaller to the bigger. \end{nota} \begin{nota} A normalized vector is defined to be a vector with norm $1$; a sub-normalized vector is defined to be a vector with norm $\leq 1$.
+A sub-normalized probability distribution is defined to be a non-negative real vector whose sum of coordinates is $\leq 1$. \end{nota}

-Use $[0,N]$ to denote set $\{0,1\cdots N\}$. \end{nota} \begin{nota} We use bold font like $\bK,\bTheta$ to denote registers.
+\begin{nota} We use bold font like $\bK,\bTheta$ to denote registers.
 And we use normal font like $K,\Theta$ to denote values of the corresponding registers.
-We use $\Domain(\bR)$ to denote the set of valid values of register $\bR$.
-When we write equations on registers, for example, $\bS=\bx$, there are two possible meanings: the subspace that the values of $\bS$ is equal to the values of $\bx$, or the state we are studying falls completely in the space that the values of $\bS$ is equal to the values of $\bx$.
+For a register $\bR$, we use $\Domain(\bR)$ to denote the set of its valid values.
+When we write equations on registers, for example, $\bS=\bx$, there are two possible meanings: (1) the subspace where the values of $\bS$ is equal to the values of $\bx$, or (2) a statement which says the state that we are studying falls completely in the space where the values of $\bS$ is equal to the values of $\bx$.
 The choice of meanings is determined by the context. \end{nota} \begin{nota} We use $\tSUM(\vec{e})$ to denote the sum of all the terms of $\vec{e}$.
-Note that in this work this notation is applied on the phase information and the addition is in $\bZ_8$. \end{nota} \begin{nota}We use $\Pi$ to denote projections.
+Note that in this work this notation is only applied on phase information and the addition is in $\bZ_8$. \end{nota} \begin{nota}We use $\Pi$ to denote projections.
 We use the superscript to denote the registers that the projection applied on and the subscript to denote the space that it projects on.
 For example, $\Pi^{\bS}_0$ projects onto the space that the register $\bS$ is in value $0$. \end{nota}